 If you decide to go down the new email route, don’t be boring.
 IDon’tTrustYouParibus and SaveMoneyTrustNoOne are both available on gmail.
 Just sayin.

-Paribus can help you get up to $200/year in savings — easily.
+Paribus can help you get up to save money every year — how much depends.

 I’ve saved over $300 in the last 12 months, and I try not to buy things that aren’t already on sale.
 But everybody’s spending habits are different and getting price adjustments through Paribus isn’t guaranteed.

 Paribus claimed back in 2016 that they saved customers an average of 10% on all their purchases and they found and filed price claims on 25% of all purchases made.
 Those numbers are higher than what I’ve personally experienced, but there’s no question this is one of the easiest ways to save real money.

-It’s totally free (and that didn’t used to be the case).
+It’s totally free (and that didn’t use to be the case).

 Back in the pre-CapOne days, Paribus’ business model relied on charging customers 25% of whatever money Paribus saved them.
 Because refunds from some retailers come straight back to you via original form of payment, Paribus used to require users to give a credit card so they could charge you $3 if you got a refund for $12.